 Fall is here.
 The leaves are starting to change color and teachers everywhere are asking the same question: How do I come up with video project ideas for my students?

-It’s no wonder video has been a staple in classrooms for decades.
-Video is an efficient and memorable way to deliver information to students of all ages.
-But having students create video projects themselves is also a great way to help them actively engage with subject matter and learn from one another.
+Video has been a staple learning tool for decades.
+But having students create, design, and edit video projects themselves is becoming a much more common classroom activity.
+Video projects are a great way to help students of all ages actively engage with subject matter and learn from one another.